 ︎︎︎ Author

 Countless voices have gone into the making of this series.
 Every episode is told by a different narrator, each with a deeply personal connection to the infrastructural crime they describe.
-Across the series you’ll also hear from a host of incredible academics and activists who help unravel the infrastructural crimes - and struggles for justice - spotlighted in the series.
-After each episode, Chantelle and Tissot chat with the narrator about what they learned in making the episode and what they hope to share with the world by contributing to the series.
+Across the series you’ll also hear from a host of incredible academics and activists who help unravel the infrastructural crimes - and struggles for justice - covered in the series.

-Maia Holtermann Entwistle (LSE) and Sharri Plonski (QMUL) are the series’ co-directors.
+Maia Holtermann Entwistle (QMUL) and Sharri Plonski (QMUL) are the series’ co-creators.
 They are both scholars of colonialism, infrastructure, race, and resistance, with a regional focus on the Middle East.

-Surviving Society Podcast - the series’ hosts, co-producers and intellectual collaborators - is an audio and digital resource contributing to the systemic change needed in education, working with a huge array of creative folks and interlocutors.
-Hosted by Chantelle J Lewis & Tissot Regis and executive produced by George (Adders) Ofori-Addo, the podcast is a dialogical tool of resistance embedded in the politics of representation, liberation, and equity.
-The Surviving Society podcast currently hosts over 150 episodes focused on scholarship, activism, and community organising.
+Surviving Society Productions - the series’ hosts, co-producers and intellectual collaborators - is an audio and digital resource contributing to the systemic change needed in education.
+Hosted by Chantelle J Lewis and executive produced by George ‘Adders’ Ofori-Addo, the podcast is a tool of resistance embedded in the politics of representation, liberation, and equity.
+Surviving Society currently hosts over 300 episodes focused on scholarship, activism, and community organising, featuring a huge array of creative folks and interlocutors.
+It is the UK’s #1 sociology podcast.